Billal Zouani

-Billal Zouani (born December 11, 1969 in Blida) is a retired Algerian international footballer.
+Billal Zouani (born December 11, 1969) is a retired Algerian international footballer.
 He played as a striker.

 Club career

 Zouani spent his entire career with USM Blida in the Algerian Championnat National apart from a brief stint in Finland with Atlantis FC in 2001.

 International career

 Zouani made 16 appearances for the Algerian National Team.
 He was a member of the team at the 1998 African Cup of Nations in Burkina Faso.